fern-api/fern/README.md

 ### Model Generators

-Fern's model generators will just output all models defined in your OpenAPI spec or Fern Definition.
+Fern's model generators will output schemas or types defined in your OpenAPI spec or Fern Definition.

 | Generator ID                           | Latest Version | Changelog                                                 | Entrypoint                                                                      |
 | -------------------------------------- | -------------- | --------------------------------------------------------- | ------------------------------------------------------------------------------- |